wp-plugins/lexity-live-for-wp-e-commerce/readme.txt

 7. Your Lexity.com Live admin console within your WordPress admin console.

 == Changelog ==

+= 1.0.4 =
+* Changed code so that wp_option() settings match plugin name, i.e. 'lexity-live-for-wp-e-commerce-settings'.

+= 1.0.3 =
+* Forgot to update Stable tag in 1.0.2.

+= 1.0.2 =
+* Fixed bug introduced by fixing the uninstall special case.

 = 1.0.1 =
 * Used better banners for WordPress.org